B-School Search

 The most significant differences appear in enrollments, rankings, GMAT waiver policies, and admissions standards—and each participating school sets the latter two criteria individually.

 Enrollment differs substantially according to each school.
-Kennesaw State told the U.S. News & World Report that its 2018 registration held 200 students, while Georgia Southern claimed 151, and Georgia College & State University claimed 54.
-Outside of those three, the other schools have very small enrollments, with only 24 students at Columbus State and 15 at Valdosta State.
+Kennesaw State told the U.S. News & World Report that its 2021 registration held 175 students, while Georgia Southern claimed 117, and Georgia College & State University claimed 40.
+Outside of those four, the other schools have very small enrollments, with only 24 students at Columbus State, 32 at Augusta University, and 15 at Valdosta State.

 Those ranking differences might appear because variances in the admission requirements result in student bodies with very diverse qualifications.
 For example, Kennesaw uses a candidate’s overall GPA or their GPA during their last 60 hours (whichever is higher) when making both admission and GMAT waiver decisions.
 At Valdosta State, students first must be accepted by the university’s graduate school.
-Then, to win entry into the MBA program, candidates only need a minimum 400 GMAT score and 2.5 GPA.
+Then, to be considered for the MBA program, candidates only need a minimum 400 GMAT score and 2.5 GPA.

 Other Featured Business Schools in Georgia with Online MBA Programs